 Please explain how the action plan was implemented to reach this goal.

-We were able to carryout a curriculum-based experience for all 7th grade students as well as 9th grade Biology and AP geography classes.
+In addition to supporting STEM, Science Olympiad, Art Matters, and the enrichment bus, we were able to carry out a curriculum-based experience for all 7th grade students as well as 9th grade AP geography classes.

 Expenditures